mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- undo
+- refacotr: rendering
+    - render mask, control points on `self.surf_slc` instead of on `self.screen`
+    - `self.surf_mode`
+    - `self.surf_sample_vol`
+    - `self.surf_msg`
+- is it possible to save image embedding?
+How long does it take to load?
+- refactor: control_points
+    - mask preview when `mask_instance` has no control point
+        - set a hotkey for making a new mask
+    - use Tab to traverse all the instances
+    - use different color to indicate the active instance and others (inactive: blue, active: red)
+        - in previewMask mode, show all existing masks in inactive color
+        - use A and D to change the mask_alpha for all masks
+    - create mask instance and display status: new mask instance
+        - hotkey to append one more instance/tumor (self.mask_instance)
 - Fix bug: control points shouldn't broadcast to other slices
+- display segmentation volume
+- deal with multiple tumors. i.e. allow predict a new mask rather than user has to use all control points for one single mask
 - if computing image embedding takes too long, we can compute it in advance. ie. let it run overnight
 - shouldn't compute image embedding repeatedly. ie. cache the image embedding
 - display a reminder when it's computing the embedding of the image.
 Need to display which frame is being calculated
 - encrypt software
-- save mask as `.nii.gz`
+- save mask as `.nii.gz`  Combine all mask instances
-- display segmentation volume
-- deal with multiple tumors. i.e. allow predict a new mask rather than user has to use all control points for one single mask
 - Segment Anything inference
     - when there's neither positive nor negative control points, respond in real time
     - allow user to do other stuff, like zoom, pan, going through slices, while calculating the image embedding

 ### OTHERS
+- MPR rendering, multi-planar reformation
+- MIP rendering, maximum intensity projection，MIP
+- deal with anisotropic pixels
 - refactor: text should be put in a container to easy display
 - hotkeys
     - change mask transparency
 - multiple threads
 - multiple processes
 - iterative predication?
-- why the message disappears when I click
+- why the "computing image embedding" message disappears when I click or change to other slice?
-- undo
 - adjust brightness
 - correct orientation, label left, right, etc
-- deal with anisotropic pixels
 - cross hair
 - fix bug: if drag two files?
 - rotation of boundary box?
 Is it supported by SAM?